How to Avoid Toxic Chemicals in Toys

 Some of the most prevalent chemicals used by manufacturers came as a surprise, with cobalt being the most commonly reported.
 Cobalt is used in many blue dyes and other pigments and turned up in 1,228 products in 40 categories.
 Some health issues that may be caused by cobalt exposure include lung and other cancers, testicular atrophy, reduced fertility, and reduced organ function.

-How Do I Find Safer Toys?
+How To Find Safer Toys

 It can seem overwhelming, but there are many ways to shop for safer toys.
 There are several things you can look for when you start.